 How do you win ribbons at home?
 You decide how well your performance should be, then work on it until you think you would have done well in a competitive environment.
 After a little practice, you will be able to pinpoint a "ribbon-winning ride" every time, whether it was at home, at someone else's barn, or at a clinic.
 You don't really need a competitive environment to win ribbons - give yourself a mental ribbon each time you can meet your own expectations!

 Things don't go as planned on show day.
 Be ready for that, and be able to forgive yourself and your horse if everything doesn't fall into place at the same time.
 There is such thing as luck and it does play a factor in everything we do, and luck at the show is no exception.
 There are so many variables involved in producing your best performance at any given time that it is quite something when it all does come together nicely!

 Going to the show should not be about the ribbons - it's about winning ribbons "at home", setting achievable goals and reaching your own personal bests.
-If you can improve and develop your skills and your horse's, the ribbons will surely come!
+Get out there and have fun!

 Don’t miss a single issue of Horse Listening!
 If you like what you are reading, become a subscriber and receive updates when new Horse Listening articles are published!
 Your email address will not be used on any other distribution list.
 Subscribe to Horse Listening by Email